wisepaip/paip2020/README.md

 1. Non-masked regions (= normal tissue) contain no MSI : Masked regions could include the MSI or not, however, non-masked regions are all normal tissues.
 Thus, no MSI information are in the non-masked regions.
 2. Blank area  in the masked regions (= empty space = background) : Based on weak supervision, our task has been set to be more challenging than last year.
 Thus, the blank area has not been removed, participants have to deal with it if necessary. (you can refer the criteria of blank area in last challenge PAIP2019. https://paip2019.grand-challenge.org/Dataset/)

+3. All WSIs were scanned at 40X magnification and all cases are randomly selected irrespective of the participating institutions.

 ## `xml2mask.py` utility code released

 This is a code example for preprocessing the tumor area annotations which are given in \*.xml format.